wso2/docs-mi/en/docs/develop/deploy-artifacts.md

 # Deploying Artifacts

-Now you have developed an integration using the Micro Integrator VS Code plugin, we have several options to deploy that integration to the Micro Integrator server runtime.
+Now that you have developed an integration using the Micro Integrator Visual Studio Code plugin, you have several options to deploy that integration to the Micro Integrator server runtime.

 ## Build and Run